The earliest you can get the basic State Pension is when you reach State Pension age.

 Use the State Pension calculator to find out how many qualifying years you already have and what your State Pension would be now.

-When you’re working you pay National Insurance and get qualifying years if:
+When you’re working you pay National Insurance and get a qualifying year if:

 - you’re employed and earning over £153 a week from 1 employer

 - you’re self-employed and paying National Insurance contributions